kuangren777/kuangren777/README.md

 - Knowledge Graphs and Event Logic Graphs
 - Network Security and Vulnerability Analysis

-## 🏆 Awards & Honors

-- **National Awards**:
-  - China University Computer Design Contest National Second Prize (Team Leader, 2023)
-  - Blue Bridge Cup National Software Competition Shanghai First Prize (2023)
-  - National Algorithm Elite Competition East China Second Prize (2024)

-- **Provincial Awards**:
-  - Shanghai University Computer Application Competition First Prize (2023)
-  - "Challenge Cup" Shanghai Third Prize (2023)
-  - "Internet+" Innovation Competition Shanghai Bronze Award (2023)

-- **Scholarships**:
-  - Shanghai Scholarship (Top 4 in school)
-  - NYK Line First-class Scholarship
-  - Shanghai Maritime University Special Scholarship (Top 2%, twice)

 ## 🤝 Collaboration & Contribution

 - 👯 **Open to collaborate on**: Research projects related to LLM security, endogenous security, AI-driven vulnerability detection, and innovative AI solutions
-- 🤔 **Looking for help with**: Advancing methodologies in large-scale model optimization and novel approaches to AI-enabled security frameworks
+- 🤔 **Looking for help with**: Advancing methodologies in large language model optimization and novel approaches to AI-enabled security frameworks
 - 💬 **Ask me about**: LLM security challenges, endogenous security architectures, AI applications in traditional security domains, or any of my research projects!

 ## 📊 GitHub Analytics

 Check out my repositories to see what I'm building, and feel free to contribute or reach out!
 My work reflects my passion for advancing the field of AI security and creating impactful tools that bridge the gap between theoretical research and practical applications.

-⚡ **Fun fact**: I love transforming complex research ideas into tangible, open-source solutions that can benefit the broader community!